shirleyahn/CAS_Code/README.md

    1: criteria for binning walkers if the walkers have some property GREATER than the threshold.

-* threshold_values: list of threshold values. if at least one property of the walker has a value less or greater than the threshold value, then it is binned to a "leftover" macrostate.
+* threshold_values: list of threshold values. if at least one property of the walker has a value less or greater than the threshold value, then it is binned coarsely.

 * properties_to_keep_track: list of properties of the walker that are compared against threshold values.
 This can be weight and/or some collective variables and multiple duplicates are allowed.
 If one of them is weight, then type -1.
 Otherwise type the indices of the collective variables, e.g., if there are 3 collective variables and you would like to keep track of the last one twice for different threshold values, then type [2, 2] (index starts from 0).
 If there is more than one property to keep track of, then type them sequentially.

+* coarse_radius: radius for coarse binning.

 ##### The next four lines are needed if enhanced_sampling flag = 2